amplitude/Amplitude-Android/README.md

 # Tracking Revenue #

-To track revenue from a user, call Amplitude.logRevenue(3.99) each time the user generates revenue. logRevenue() takes in an a double with the dollar amount of the sale as the only argument.
+To track revenue from a user, call Amplitude.logRevenue(3.99) each time a user generates revenue. logRevenue() takes in an a double with the dollar amount of the sale as the only argument.
 This allows us to automatically display data relevant to revenue on the Amplitude website, including average revenue per daily active user (ARPDAU), 1, 7, 14, 30, 60, and 90 day revenue, lifetime value (LTV) estimates, and revenue by advertising campaign cohort and daily/weekly/monthly cohorts.

 # Advanced #